sigcsets/sigcse2020/authors/presymposium.md

 The SIGCSE 2020 organizers have a vision to encourage sub-communities to organize their own events by submitting a pre-symposium event proposal that should include a description of the event and its importance and relevance, the proposed organizing committee and, if appropriate, the program committee, and the proposed format for the event.  **[Please note there is a charge for holding a Pre-symposium Event to help defray costs.
 Food & beverage and A/V needs beyond the standard set up will be at the organizers own expense.](#logistics)**

-If your pre-symposium event is accepted, the event organizers would then release a “Call for Participation” inviting members of your community to submit papers, posters, or apply to your event through **your own event submission site**.
+If your pre-symposium event is accepted, you, as event organizers would then release a “Call for Participation” inviting members of your community to submit papers, posters, or apply to your event through **your own event submission site**.
 Your organizing and program committees would be responsible for handling all event websites, submissions, decisions, notifications, and publication of the event proceedings.

+Please note the following:

+* Pre-Symposium events participants should also register for the SIGCSE Technical Symposium.
+* Pre-Symposium events must supply their own registration sites.
+Registration for your Pre-Symposium event will not be handled through SIGCSE Technical Symposium registration systems.
+* We will link to your Pre-Symposium event URL provided as part of registration from the SIGCSE webpages.
+This should be the URL that will contain information about your event, logistics, and applications/registration.

 **Proposals undergo review but not blind review.**  Acceptance is based on availability.